Description and Growing Information

 Uses for Bee Balm

 Tea.
 This is a wonderful tea herb.
-To make a cup of tea, simply place tablespoon of fresh or one teaspoon of dried Bee Balm leaves and/or flowers in a tea strainer or tea spoon and pour one cup of boiling water over it.
-Allow it to steep for ten minutes and bring the tea out.
+To make a cup of tea, simply place tablespoon of fresh or one teaspoon of dried Bee Balm leaves and/or flowers in a tea strainer or tea spoon and then pour one cup of boiling water over it.
+Allow it to steep for ten minutes and then remove the tea leaves.
 Sweeten if you wish and enjoy.

 Cut Flowers.
 The flowers make excellent cut flowers.
 Be sure to cut the stems at an angle so they can take up water.